Huawei: Leadership

 Ren Zhengfei is the founder and CEO of Huawei and has the power to veto any decisions made by the board of directors.
+Huawei also has rotating co-CEOs.

 Huawei disclosed its list of board of directors for the first time in 2010.
 Liang Hua is the current chair of the board.
 As of 2019, the members of the board are Liang Hua, Guo Ping, Xu Zhijun, Hu Houkun, Meng Wanzhou (CFO and deputy chairwoman), Ding Yun, Yu Chengdong, Wang Tao, Xu Wenwei, Shen-Han Chiu, Chen Lifang, Peng Zhongyang, He Tingbo, Li Yingtao, Ren Zhengfei, Yao Fuhai, Tao Jingwen, and Yan Lida.

 Guo Ping is the Chairman of Huawei Device, Huawei's mobile phone division.
-Huawei's Chief Ethics & Compliance Officer is Zhou Daiqi who is also Huawei's Communist Party Committee Secretary.
-Their Chief legal officer is Song Liuping.
+Huawei's Chief Ethics & Compliance Officer is Zhou Daiqi, who is also Huawei's Chinese Communist Party Committee Secretary.
+Their chief legal officer is Song Liuping.